-\For More information on application rate, see Additives section. \\Includes seed disc, ejector wheel, and spring.
+\For More information on application rate, see "Additives" on page 3-12. \\Includes seed disc, ejector wheel, and spring.

 Bayer Fluency Agent is only required to be used in place of graphite or talc lubricants on vacuum equipped planters that are sowing neonicotinoid treated seeds in Canada.
-Refer to the Bayer Fluency Agent section for more information.
+Refer to "Bayer Fluency Agent" on page 3-13 section for more information.